Is Your Library the Next Library of the Year?

 Along with the cash award, the winner is featured in an LJ cover story in June and honored with a gala reception at the American Library Association Annual Conference.
 Past winners have gained prestige within their community and national media attention, often resulting in improved relations with local politicians and increased budgets.

 A library may be nominated by itself or by a community member.
 Each entry must include:

 - Nominee name, address, and phone number, plus the name of the contact person and the submitter’s contact information if different from the nominee.

 - Statistical data: include population served; total annual budget; per capita budget; circulation; percent of the budget spent on materials; visits; e-use (in-house and remote if available); number of staff; percentage of staff who are professional librarians; and any other measure you use to demonstrate your library’s value to community, impacts, or outcomes.
-If you do not have all of these statistics, submit at least the first six.
+If you do not have all of these statistics, then submit at least the first six.
 The judges do not make selections based on numbers, though they are helpful in giving context to the written submission.

 Show the world that your library is the best.
 Please submit nominations and supporting materials by following this link.
 Good luck!

-If you have any questions regarding the submission process, please contact Rebecca Miller at firstname.lastname@example.org.
+If you have any questions regarding the submission process, please contact Meredith Schwartz at [email protected]

 1994 – Brown County Library, Green Bay, WI